JustBru00/NetherCubeParkour/README.md

-# NetherCubeParkour
+# EpicIceTrack

-A plugin created for the NetherCube server by JustBru00.
+This plugin began as NetherCubeElytra which was created for the NetherCube server.
+This repo was a fork of NetherCubeElyra and it was renamed NetherCubeParkour.

+Now this plugin is for boat racing and it has been renamed EpicIceTrack.